+Previously, Dr. Small served as the Vice Chancellor for Research at The City University of New York (CUNY) from 2008 to 2016, after serving with distinction as Dean for Research since 2003.
 As CUNY’s senior research officer, Small sought to enhance all levels of involvement in research across the University and connect research and scholarly activities with emerging opportunities.
 She had overall responsibility for supporting the University’s intellectual property portfolio, developing relationships with external research organizations, industry, governmental and non-governmental funding sources and enhancing CUNY’s contribution to the economic development of New York City and State.
 Her major responsibilities included planning extensive new state-of-the-art science facilities as part of CUNY’s Decade of Science.

-An internationally recognized scholar, Vice Chancellor Small received her Ph.D. in the biological sciences in 1983 from Wolverhampton Polytechnic in England.
+An internationally recognized scholar, Dr. Small received her Ph.D. in the biological sciences in 1983 from Wolverhampton Polytechnic in England.
 She conducted postdoctoral research at Rockefeller University and taught at both the University of Florida and Mount Sinai School of Medicine, where she directed a research laboratory and an interdisciplinary graduate program.
 Small’s many honors include the Feminist Press 2013 award for advancing women in science.
 In 2015, she was elected to the board of the national Association for Women in Science.